luiscachog/luiscachog.io/content/post/podman-macos-vagrant/index.md

 ## Introduction

-[Podman](http://podman.io/) is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using
+[Podman](http://podman.io/) is a daemonless, open-source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using
 Open Containers Initiative ([OCI](https://www.opencontainers.org/)) Containers and Container Images.

 That been said, the core of podman only runs in Linux!